adammccormack/js_thermostat/README.md

 The minimum temperature is 10 degrees - check

-If power saving mode is on, the maximum temperature is 25 degrees -
+If power saving mode is on, the maximum temperature is 25 degrees - check

 If power saving mode is off, the maximum temperature is 32 degrees -

 Power saving mode is on by default but it can also be turned off